Rebecca School

-Rebecca School is an independent private day school in New York City that specializes in teaching children ages four to twenty-one who have a range of neurodevelopmental disorders, including autism spectrum disorder (ASD).
-The school was founded in 2006 and uses a special teaching method known as Floortime/DIR (Developmental, Individual-difference, Relationship-based) developed by Stanley Greenspan, M.D., a child psychiatrist and specialist in autism education who died in 2010.
-Greenspan's method was a change from the more traditional methods that sought to change behavior through conditioning using rewards and punishments.
+Rebecca School is an independent private day school in New York City that specializes in teaching students ages four to 21 who have a range of neurodevelopmental disorders, including autism spectrum disorder.
+The school was founded in 2006 and uses a support method known as Floortime/DIR (Developmental, Individual-difference, Relationship-based) developed by Stanley Greenspan, M.D., a child psychiatrist and specialist in autism education who died in 2010.
+Greenspan's method was a change from the more traditional methods that sought to change behavior through operant conditioning.
 His method focuses on children's ability to build relationships.
-Rebecca School's space and facilities on East 30th Street were specially designed for the needs of autistic and special needs children, based on Dr. Greenspan's ideas.
-The school utilizes not only teachers who are trained to work with special needs students, but also social workers who work with the families of the students.
+Rebecca School's space and facilities on East 30th Street were designed for the needs of autistic and disabled children, based on Greenspan's ideas.
+The school employs teachers who are trained to work with disabled students, as well as social workers who work with the families of the students.

-Rebecca School is one of a number of independent private schools in New York City that are owned by MetSchools, Inc., which was founded by Michael C. Koffler.
-Other schools run by the organization include Williamsburg Northside, Aaron School, and Montclare Children’s School.

-Rebecca School also serves as a case study for Dr. Stanley Greenspan and Dr. Gil Tippy's book, Respecting Autism, released by MetSchools Publishing in 2011.